4 Amazing Lessons From The Woman at the Well

 The story of the woman at the well is simple and a quick read yet it is impactful and serves as an important reminder for all of us to this day.

 We know three things about the woman at the well: she was a female Samaritan and had five husbands.
-Yet as we delve deeper into her encounter with Jesus, we learn that she was part of the lowest class of society; she was an outcast.
-Her encounter with Jesus was short, yet it left a significant impact in her life that her testimony allowed other people in her town to know more about the Messiah.
+Yet, as we delve deeper into her encounter with Jesus, we learn that she was part of the lowest class of society; she was an outcast.
+Her encounter with Jesus was short, yet it left a significant impact on her life, and her testimony allowed other people in her town to know more about the Messiah.
 Let’s learn more about the woman at the well and why her story is worth looking into.

 Who was the Woman at the Well?